Get Schooled

 Show, don’t tell

 The saying, “show, don’t tell” is a common guideline when writing your college application essay.
 This means instead of stating what happened, describe what happened using vivid details and examples.
-By “painting” a picture with your words, your reader is able to better understand and follow along in your story.
+By “painting” a picture with your words, your reader is better able to understand and follow along in your story.

 For example, instead of saying, “I was the president of the Key Club, which taught me leadership skills,” you can “show” it by describing a time when you had to coordinate a team of volunteers, or describing your emotions and thought process when you had to make important decisions under pressure.
-By “showing," not “telling," your story becomes more impactful and authentic to the people reading it.

 Keep your essay organized